Ssujuy/Data-Mining-2-SVM-RandomForest-KNN/README.md

 ![sentimentDistribution2019](images/sentimentDistribution2019.png)
 ![sentimentDistribution2023](images/sentimentDistribution2023.png)

-## Model Training
+## TF-IDF Vectorization

 - **Train-Test Split:** Data is divided into training and test sets with a standard 80-20 split.
-- **TF-IDF**
-  - **Vectorization**
 - Initializes a TF-IDF vectorizer with English stopwords and transforms the training data into TF-IDF vectors.
 - Transforms the test data too into TF-IDF vectors and prints the shape of the resulting training and test matrices.

 ```python